lukaemon/seed/project/hf_peft_example/README.md

 - Read few related background papers.

 ## Learned
-1. Pay extra attention to too good to be true paper.
+- [lesson_learned]: Pay extra attention to too good to be true paper.
 First `mm-cot` then this.
-Glad I'm immuned after 2 shots.
+Glad I'm immune after 2 shots.

 ## Next?
 - Is LoRA enough for instruction finetuning?